 There are communities of Pennsylvania Dutch living in many parts of the United States and Canada today, but the largest settlement is in Pennsylvania, concentrated in and around Lancaster County.
-It would take volumes to delve into the fascinating heritage of the Pennsylvania Dutch, but for anyone visiting the area, here is a little primer.
-There is no better way to get a glimpse into their unique way of life than to visit the area.
+The best way to get a glimpse into the Pennsylvania Dutch community's unique way of life is to visit the area.

 Values and Beliefs

-However, the Amish are generally averse to anything that could chip away at the family or close-knit community structure, which is of the highest importance.
-This includes most modern technology, and education beyond the eighth grade, which they feel can lead to unnecessary egoism and separation.
+The Amish are generally averse to anything that could chip away at the family or close-knit community structure, which is of the highest importance.
+This includes most modern technology, as well as education beyond the eighth grade, which they feel can lead to unnecessary egoism and separation.
 Mennonites hold many of the same beliefs but tend to be somewhat less conservative in dress codes and in the use of technology.

-The many different sects of Pennsylvania Dutch vary from strict followers of the Old Order to more modern groups who have allowed certain aspects of modernity into their lives.
-Some do not use battery-powered electronics, while others now use phones or cars.
-Some do not allow phones in their home but have them in their place of business, as it can be essential to making a living.
-Each sect has their own rules ranging from guidelines for dress and hair length to buggy styles and farming techniques.
+Different groups follow different rules, so it's best not to generalize.
+The sects of the Pennsylvania Dutch vary from strict followers of the Old Order who adhere to a simple, traditional lifestyle to more contemporary groups who have allowed certain aspects of modernity into their lives.
+Some do not use battery-powered electronics, while others now use cell phones.
+Some do not allow phones in their home but have them in their place of business, as they can be essential to making a living.
+Each sect has its own rules ranging from guidelines for dress and hair length to buggy styles and farming techniques.

 Tips for Visitors

-While many local Pennsylvania Dutch welcome and have come to rely on the tourist industry for their livelihood, it is important to also be respectful of their privacy.
+While many local Pennsylvania Dutch welcome and have come to rely on the tourist industry for their livelihood, giving demonstrations or selling handmade goods like furniture or food from their farms, it is important to also be respectful of their privacy.
 Remember that they are real people going about their daily lives.
 It is important for all visitors to know that among their many unique beliefs, most Pennsylvania Dutch do not believe in having their photograph taken, as they believe it is a sign of vanity.

-You’ll learn about their way of life through your own observation and through the many museums and sites dedicated to preserving local culture.
+You’ll learn about their way of life through observation as well as the many museums and sites dedicated to preserving local culture.
 Most Pennsylvania Dutch tour guides are very open and willing to answer any questions.
 Many constantly have to reassess their beliefs and choose what to incorporate from the modern world without sacrificing their core values.
 Times have changed, and continue to change, for the Pennsylvania Dutch, if at a much slower pace than for the rest of the world.